 The Swedish Migration Agency's assessment of identity documents

-The Migration Agency considers that this lack of reliable population registration and methods of issuing identity documents continues to mean that Afghan identity documents are unable to support the holder’s identity to the extent required in cases concerning Swedish citizenship.
+The Migration Agency considers that the lack of reliable population registration and methods of issuing identity documents continues to mean that Afghan identity documents are unable to support the holder’s identity to the extent required in cases concerning Swedish citizenship.

 The Migration Agency is highly familiar with what authentic Iraqi documents look like.
 The Agency is also acquainted with the types of documents that are frequently forged.